evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric_Performance/_index.md

 The model does not include a head-up display.

 {{< sitefiguresized thumb="models/mg/marvel_r/marvel_r_electric_performance/screens_1_st.jpg" title="MG Marvel R Electric Performance" width="2560" height="1707"  >}}

+### Steering Wheel

+The MG Marvel R Electric Performance is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.